dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result.md

 ### getSourceImageHashId

 Get the hash id of the source image.
-You can use this ID to get the source image via `IntermediateResultManager` class.
+You can use this ID to get the source image via [`IntermediateResultManager`](../intermediate-results/intermediate-result-manager.md) class.

 ```java
 String getSourceImageHashId();
 ```

+**Return Value**

+The hash id of the source image.

 ### getSourceImageTag